-- 1. Create deep sea dive goggles: Cut the blue plastic into strips approximately 8.5 inches long by 3 inches wide.
+- 1. Create deep sea dive goggles: Cut blue plastic into strips approximately 8.5 inches long by 3 inches wide.
 Punch a hole in the middle of one end of every strip of plastic.
 Thread 4-8 sheets of plastic through the regular paper clip.
-Tie one end of a cut rubber band to this paper clip.
+Tie one end of a cut rubber and to this paper clip.
 Tie the other end of the rubber band to one of the silver ends of the binder clip. - 2.
-Cut colored papers into squares (leaving enough black paper in whole sheets), and separate by colors so that black, brown, red, orange, yellow, green and blue are together.
+Cut colored felt, foam or paper into squares and separate by colors so that black, brown, red, orange, yellow, green and blue are together.